eeyrdkl/COMP537/README.rst

 | Multi-class SVM with linear kernel trained using `LIBSVM <http://www.csie.ntu.edu.tw/~cjlin/libsvm/#matlab>`_ in MATLAB.
 | Thread running in the background on the Windows Presentation Foundation (WPF) GUI written in C#.
 | When you complete a sketch, its class is predicted by sending data from C# to MATLAB.
-| Recognized sketch gets replaced by a predefined image.
+| Recognized sketches get replaced by predefined images.

 Requirements
 ------------